Compare House Insurance

 Know this: Why house insurance increasing

-Many homeowners in certain parts of New Zealand have seen significant changes in their house insurance policies.
-While both Earthquake Commission (EQC) and Fire Service levies have increased, this is not causing reported cases of policy costs doubling.
-The reason is primarily the risk of earthquakes.
-Tower Insurance and AIG (which owns AMI, NZI and State) introduced 'full risk-based pricing' in mid-2018.
+- The reason is primarily the risk and occurrence of earthquakes, floods, cyclones, coastal damage and crime.
+Tower Insurance and AIG (which owns AMI, NZI and State) introduced 'full risk-based pricing' back in mid-2018.
 This means that insurers now don't 'share' the risk with less-risky policyholders.
 Instead, if you own a house in an area with a higher risk of earthquakes, you will pay more for insurance.

 Advertising Disclaimer: MoneyHub may earn a referral bonus for anyone that’s approved through some of the below links.
 Our research and findings are independent of any bank, credit card issuer, or product manufacturer/service provider, and have not been endorsed by any of these entities.
 Please see our Advertising Policy for more details about how we make money.